smurphy823/Online-Offline-Budget-Trackers/README.md

   ## Installation
-  npm i to install all packages within the package.json file
+  npm install

   ## Usage
-  Make sure to have all dependencies installed
+  Make sure to have all dependencies installed within the package.json file

   ## License
   MIT